ElMahroussLogic/ml-dev/ReadMe.md

-# New OS C++ SDK.
+# ZKA C++ Private APIs.

-A set of C++ Kits for New OS and Windows development.
+A set of C++ Kits for ZKA development.

 ## Installing:

 Start by cloning the repo.

 ```
-git clone git@bitbucket.org:mahrouss/dll.git
+git clone git@bitbucket.org:mahrouss/priv-dll.git
 ```

-## Running makefiles:
+## Building:

-And then run the makefile according to your directory.
+Use btb to build the frameworks.

 ```
-make all
-# You can use that also.
 btb build.json
 ```